 The interface is simple—just import a file, and Augl turns the information into cards that you can turn into visualizations.

 Candela is part of Kitware’s Resonant data and analytics platform.
 Jeffrey Baumes, Kitware’s Assistant Director of Scientific Computing, describes what makes Candela unique: “Candela interfaces to several of the more cutting edge data visualization tools and normalizes them with a common API, so you don’t need to learn many different coding styles for each library.”

 Chartblocks, like many of these free programs, basically does the same thing that made Windows so successful: replace the code with a visual interface so anyone can use it.
 In Chartblocks’ case, that visual interface is their chart designer, which guides you through the process.

 With its free version, you can make up to 30 charts, export the charts as PNG files (no vector graphics in this version), and get up to 5,000 monthly views.
 You can’t make your charts private with this, though, so don’t go charting your favorite passwords, or your friends’ social security numbers.
-(Though that last one might not get you in trouble, so it’s your call.)

 Have you used Chartblocks?
 Leave a review!